android/android-ktx/README.md

 ===========

 A set of Kotlin extensions for Android app development.
-The goal of Android KTX is to make Android development with Kotlin more concise, pleasant, and idiomatic.
+The goal of Android KTX is to make Android development with Kotlin more concise, pleasant, and idiomatic by leveraging the features of the language such as extension functions/properties, lambdas, named parameters, and parameter defaults.
 It is an explicit goal of this project to not add any new features to the existing Android APIs.

 **Kotlin:**
 ```kotlin